ProDemos/pds/docs/Including.md

 ## Sass ( in Vue )

 - The PDS assets folder will be bundled during the build process.
-Use a compiler `alias` to resolve the assets path using javascript.
+Use a compiler `alias` to resolve its path using javascript.
 - Add a css `loadPath` for PDS so you don't have to type full paths in your `@use` statements
-- Finally, since you want to reuse the configuration in every Vue component, you can use `additionalData` to prepend a file with the pds config.
+- Since you want to reuse the configuration in every Vue component, you can use `additionalData` to prepend a file with the `pds.settings` only.
+This way, pds is available (and configured) in every component.
+- In another global file, you want to use `pds.reset` and `pds.main`.
+If you would do this in 'additionalData', the reset css may overwrite css added by other modules.

 prepare the setup in **vite.config.ts**
 ```JS